-The overarching responsibility for the compliance with the Transparency Act rests with the Chief Financial Officer and the Compliance Monitoring Manager, who are employed by Lufttransport AS.
-Together, they ensure adherence across all subsidiaries and lead the efforts to update the group's procedures and guidelines for the safeguarding of human rights and decent working conditions within their own operations and throughout the group's value chain.
+The overarching responsibility for the compliance with the Transparency Act rests with the Chief Financial Officer, who are employed by Lufttransport AS.
+They ensure adherence across all subsidiaries and lead the efforts to update the group's procedures and guidelines for the safeguarding of human rights and decent working conditions within their own operations and throughout the group's value chain.

-The Compliance Monitoring Manager has a particular responsibility for adhering to laws and regulations relevant to Lufttransport and works continuously to ensure that all subsidiaries conduct their business in accordance with applicable legislation.
+The groups Compliance Monitoring Manager has a particular responsibility for adhering to laws and regulations relevant to Lufttransport and works continuously to ensure that all subsidiaries conduct their business in accordance with applicable legislation.